Tenterhooks

-NOTE: Business English etc.
+NOTE: Business English, etc.

 can be found below the translation exercises.

-Translate the Text: Übersetzen
+Translate the Text: Übersetzen:

-Susann, Faten, Rico, Heike, Simone and Frank.
+Susann, Andreas, Nadine, Heike, Simone and Reiner.

 Die Gruppe liest.